 -f flag uses “glob” searching (On client side, bash only) while

--s uses “string pattern” searching (On A server is a computer system or software program that provi...
+-s uses “string pattern” searching (On a server is a computer program that provides services to oth...
 More side).
 Additionally, you can also use

 --exclude to exclude certain file from downloading.

 *is a wildcard that will match any string of characters and